Osimhen wins penalty as Ronaldo helps Juventus beat Napoli in Serie A | Goal.com

 Osimhen wins penalty as Ronaldo helps Juventus beat Napoli in Serie A

-Victor Osimhen won a penalty that helped Napoli score their only goal in their 2-1 defeat to Juventus in Wednesday's Serie A match.
+Victor Osimhen won a penalty that helped Napoli score their only goal in the 2-1 defeat to Juventus in Wednesday's Serie A match.

-After scoring a goal against Crotone on Saturday, the Nigeria international could not add to his tally of four league goals at the Allianz Stadium but he made a key contribution for the visitors.
+After scoring a goal against Crotone on Saturday, the Nigeria international could not add to his tally of four league goals after 15 appearances so far this season but he made a key contribution for the visitors.

 Cristiano Ronaldo opened the scoring for Juventus with his 13th-minute effort while Paulo Dybala doubled the lead in the 73rd minute.

-Osimhen was later introduced for Diego Demme in the 54th minute, and he was brought down by Giorgio Chiellini on the stroke of full-time.
+Osimhen was later introduced for Diego Demme in the 54th minute, and he was brought down by Giorgio Chiellini in the penalty area on the stroke of full-time.

-Lorenzo Insigne converted the resulting kick and it led to a tense finish to the encounter but Juventus held on for the maximum points.
+Lorenzo Insigne stepped forward to convert the resulting spot-kick and it led to a tense finish to the encounter, but Juventus held on for the maximum points which ended the Parthenopeans’ six-game unbeaten streak in the Italian top-flight.

+Following his introduction in the second half, Osimhen registered three shots but none was on target, and he was fouled three times.

+Senegal defender Kalidou Koulibaly was also on parade in Turin and he received a yellow card in the 22nd minute.

 The triumph pushed Andrea Pirlo's side to third in the Serie A with 59 points after 29 matches while Napoli sit in the fifth spot and they trail the defending champions by three points.